byui-cse/cse251-course/week03/prepare.md

 **p.map(func, names)**

 The map function takes in a reference to a function that you want to apply to the process pool.
 The function that you place in the first argument can only have 1 argument.
-It this example, it's one name (ie., a string)

 The second argument is a list of items that you want the processes to use.
 The Pool will divide up the list for the processes in the pool to use.
 In this case, `'John'` was used by one process where the process called `func('John')`.
 Then 'Mary' was used by the other process (or the same one for 'John'), etc. until all of the items in the list are used.